chvlpont/webtalk-forum2.0/README.md

-This is a Next.js project created with create-next-app.
+This is a Next.js project created with create-next-app and is a follow-up on a group project that can be found here: https://github.com/chvlpont/forum

 Next.js, TypeScript, Tailwind, LocalStorage, Context